Chapter 2: An Unlikely Hero

 "Bo..Luke..Jesse," he called, trying to hide the shaking in his voice.
 He'd never felt his heart beat so hard.
 "Any of you Dukes got your ears on?
 Come back."

 Oh please, God, let them answer!
 If they didn't, he'd try and get hold of Cooter.
 There was no going back, not with Daisy in the back seat still out cold.
-He flashed a glance behind him, over the seat, but she hadn't moved and he couldn't tell anymore than he already knew.
+He flashed a glance behind him, over the seat, but she hadn't moved a muscle.

 "Rosco?
 This here's Luke.
 We're over here at the Dickerson place.
 Those crooks ain't here, but their other car still is.
 We think we know where they're headed.
 If y'all meet us down by Stone Bridge, we'll cut them off."